 In this paper, we proposed SHORT, a routing approach that exploits the benefits of both static and hybrid channel allocation strategies.
 We have implemented the protocol on a real multichannel testbed and using extensive experimental data we have demonstrated the performance benefits of the SHORT protocol over a hybrid channel allocation protocol, called HMCP.
 All our experimental results illustrate the abilities of SHORT protocol in providing low delay multihop paths for real time traffic, while not affecting the throughputs of non-real time traffic.
 Our results show that the performance of SHORT protocol is comparable to that of a static channel allocation method.
-As a future work, we wish to demonstrate the benefits of SHORT using real voice traffic, which has not been possible right now due to hardware restrictions.
+A static channel allocation scheme may be difficult to implement in a distributed fashion, due to the fact that it requires sufficient topology knowledge.
+A SHORT protocol, on the other hand allows for a easier distributed implementation.
+As a future work, we wish to extend the SHORT protocol for providing QoS for real time flows.
+An initial approach toward this goal, using spectrum width adaptation techniques has been presented in [19].
+Additionally, we also wish to demonstrate the benefits of SHORT using real voice traffic, which has not been possible right now due to hardware restrictions.